conda/ceps/cep-deprecation.md

     Removed     :milestone, 2024-09
 ```

-Occasionally there may be code changes that warrant a longer deprecation schedule.
-If that occurs the deprecation warning will clearly specify that a deviation is occurring and what the expected schedule will be instead.
+Occasionally, there may be changes to the codebase that warrant a longer deprecation schedule.
+If that occurs, the deprecation warning will clearly specify that a deviation is occurring and what the expected schedule will be instead.

 ## Motivation

-Help prevent unexpected breakage of downstream tooling as the codebase evolves.
+This CEP will help prevent unexpected breakage of downstream tooling as the codebase evolves.

 ## Backwards Compatibility